JanEGerken/ms-in-dnns/lecture_d/assignment_d.md

 Next, add an option `--dropout` for a `torch.nn.Dropout` layer with dropout probability `0.3` after each pooling layer and after the ReLU layers in the fully connected classifier.
 Train this model with batch norm and dropout for 60 epochs and interpret the results.

 Finally, add an option `--augment` for data augmentation.
-Augment the **training** data using `torchvision.transforms` with random horizontal- and vertical flips, random rotations by -10 to 10 degrees, random resized crops with a scale of 0.8 to 1.0 and an aspect ratio of 0.8 to 1.2 and a color jittering with brightness factor, contrast factor, saturation factor and hue factor in $[0.8, 1.2]$.
+Augment the **training** data using `torchvision.transforms` with random horizontal- and vertical flips, random rotations by -10 to 10 degrees, random resized crops with a scale of 0.8 to 1.0 and an aspect ratio of 0.8 to 1.2 and a color jittering with brightness factor, contrast factor and  saturation factor in $[0.8, 1.2]$ and hue factor of $[-0.2, 0.2]$.
 Train again for 60 epochs and interpret the results.
 Also try combining data augmentation and dropout.

 Summarize your results in a WandB report, including the table of predicted results and the learning curves.